Reviewed by Annabel

 But nothing stayed the same either.
 My name grew longer, officially at least, and my bank balance got bigger – MUCH bigger.
 I have a bona fide Brit passport now and I’m not so sure where home is any more.

 Who am I?
 Good question.
 I started out as Sonny Anderson.
 Now my official same is Sonny Anderson Agelaste-Bim, but I still go by Sonny Anderson.
 Your son.
 Twenty-one-year-old recovering addict and multi-millionaire.
 Pleased to (not) meet you.

-This is how Sonny introduces himself to us, or, more strictly speaking, he’s talking to his mother, whom he hasn’t seen since he was abducted from her aged five and taken to live with his father Guru Agelaste-Bim in a remote village in Brazil, home of his cult.
+This is how Sonny introduces himself to us – more strictly speaking – he’s talking to his mother, whom he hasn’t seen since I was abducted from her aged five and taken to live with his father Guru Agelaste-Bim in a remote village in Brazil, home of his cult.
 Sonny was rescued from that by Thomas, who had been Bim’s right hand man and they spent his teenage years in Redondo Beach, California.
 It’s fair to say his early teens had some bad times with drugs etc – but he outgrew it, but as a former addict he’s still a bunch of neuroses including misphonia (a negative physical reaction to ‘kissy sucky mouth-noises’), and fear of envelopes.

 Sonny’s personality comes through right from the start of this novel.
 When, near the beginning, we hear he inherited millions from his father’s estate on his twenty-first birthday, we’re already on his side and know he won’t do anything stupid with it.